 → Online Poker ←

 Bonomo used to have an account on partypoker, where he was known by many for his ability to play on 12 tables simultaneously and to play 12-hour straight online poker sessions.
-His cunning ability to dominate Sit&Go poker at partypoker often involved playing eight $200+15 Sit N Go tables at once.
-At the peak of his online poker playing, he visited the $1k Sit&Go’s and played 8 at a time.
+His cunning ability to dominate Sit&Go poker at partypoker often involved playing eight $200+15 Sit&Go tables at once.
+At the peak of his online poker playing, he visited the $1K Sit&Go’s and played 8 at a time.
 According to Bonomo, he netted about $400/hour when he played like this.

 Eventually, he moved up to the highest stakes heads-up cash tables on PokerStars and FullTilt, from $25/$50 to $100/$200.
 As Bonomo puts it:

 “For me it’s really fun to play against the same player for 3,000 hands straight.
 You get to really analyze every aspect of his play, every single decision you make is so important heads-up.
 You really have to figure out every aspect of your opponent’s play and I enjoy that.”

 However, following the total crash of his online career in 2010, he basically stopped playing on FullTilt.
 The online high stakes cash game database has 105,000 hands tracked on his FT account, which shows a $1.167 million loss.

-Following the Black Friday fiasco, Bonomo headed to Malta and found better results playing on PokerStars, eventually joining the ranks of the SuperNova Elite.
-In 2015, he concluded that big live cash was a far better score for him.
+Following the disastrous Black Friday events, Bonomo headed to Malta and found better results playing on PokerStars, eventually joining the ranks of the SuperNova Elite.
+In 2015, he concluded that big buy-in live tournaments were a far more lucrative option for him.

 → Sponsorship Deals ←